 The glue will take a good day to dry depending on the humidity level and the gusto with which the glue was applied.
 When the glue is dry the black paper will show through the dried glue leaving super cool black outlines, The glue must be completely, completely dry!

 Add chalk pastels one color at a time and then adding a second color.
 Use a fingertip to gently blend colors and move them into nooks and crannies created by the glue.
 The idea is to cover all of the black paper with colorful chalk pastels using the dried glue as a “fence” to keep the color where you want it and prevent ending up with muddy colors!

-I did this project with younger elementary age kids.
+This chalk pastel and glue technique lends itself well to any variety of drawing projects.
+I did this self portrait project with younger elementary age kids.
 We discuss what a self portrait is and make their own self portraits consisting of very large, simple shapes.
+(Check out this post for a more detailed, step-by-step self portrait lesson!)
 The hope is that the kids have shapes large enough that all the details won’t fill in and become solid areas of glue.
 Sometimes that happens, no matter how we try to prevent it.
 I try to prepare the kids that glue drawing isn’t a perfect art.
 Surprises happen and we roll with them.

-We worked on black construction paper.
-When white school glue dries clear it leaves a nice glossy black outline.
+Working on black construction paper ensures all those bold black outlines when the glue dries.
 Any colors that get added with chalk pastels will show up beautifully and the black outline serves to unify the whole thing.
 But that’s just preference.
 I have seen glue drawing done on many colors of paper and they are always striking!